 Conclusion: Is edible THC or smoking weed better?

 When you get down to the brass tacks of it, you'll find that smoking weed and taking edibles provide two very different cannabis experiences.
 This is true no matter how you dice it.
 You'll find that the onset, duration, intensity, dosing thresholds, and more differ between the two dosing styles.

 Let's break down each of these factors and how they impact the smoking experience, and then we’ll discuss edibles down below.

-To get started smoking cannabis, you'll need fresh cannabis or hemp flower and a smoking device.
+To get started smoking cannabis, you'll need fresh cannabis or hemp flower, like THC-O flower or Delta-8 flower, and a smoking device.
 This may be a pipe or bowl of sorts, a bong, a dry herb vaporizer, or rolling papers.
 How you smoke cannabis makes very little difference, although some people prefer vaping dry herb, claiming that it preserves the flavor and terpene profile of the bud.

 One thing to note about the way that cannabis is smoked is that it will almost always leave a lingering smell, so this isn't the most discreet dosing method.
 If you use a pipe or bowl, you’ll also want to consider that they need to be cleaned frequently so they don’t become clogged, taste musky, or smell really dank.

 When you smoke cannabis, active cannabinoids can be immediately absorbed through the lungs where they reach the bloodstream in a matter of minutes.
 This is the reason that you begin to feel the effects of inhaled cannabis only a few minutes after your first puff.